justfortherec/heatPlots/README.md

 These scripts can be used manually or unattended.

+In order to run, the output directory must exist.
+Thus, create directory `plots` before you run the scripts for the first time.

 ### Manual usage

 Just dump all data (as described above) in the `data` directory and run `heat-bar-plots.r` or `heat-speedup-plot.r`.
 Plots are generated in `plots` as PDF files.